veltenlab/CloneTracer/clonal_inference/README.md

 ## Downstream analysis

-Downstream analysis was done in R. See [vignette](vignettes) section for example reports for samples A.3 and A.6 from the manuscript.
+Downstream analysis was done in R. See [vignette](vignettes) section for example reports for samples A.2 and A.6 from the manuscript.
+The following packages are required: tidyverse, Seurat, ComplexHeatmap, reticulate, circlize, DigarmmeRsvg, DiagrammeR, qpdf, rsvg, RColorBrewer and archR.

 ## How to create a JSON file